-• No early repayment or impairment is recognised

-• Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value

-• The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- · No early repayment or impairment is recognised - · Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value - The fair value of trade and other receivables is taken to be the invoiced or billed amount.

-Currently we have no investments outstanding for greater than a year and so the fair value is assumed to equate the carrying value.
+Currently we have £2m investment outstanding for greater than a year.
+The investment is with a Housing association at a fixed rate of interest for the period of the investment until February 2020.
+As this is not a tradable investment the fair value is assumed to equate the carrying value.